Njunga: History

 The Njunga once, before contact with whites, formed part of the Wudjari people, but split off over the issue of whether or not to adopt the rite of circumcision, which was being forcefully advocated by the Ngadjunmaia.
 The Njunga were those Wudjari who decided to import circumcision, though they stopped short of adopting the ancillary measure of subincision.
 Over time, they Njunga came to consider themselves distinct from their Wudjari kin, and, when asked by ethnographers, both the Wudjari and Njunga insisted that they had become separate tribal realities.

 The Njunga eventually relocated to New Norcia where Bishop Rosendo Salvado had taken them.
-Salvado had taken out British citizenship in order to have the right to defend aboriginal people in courts, where they were often charged with killing sheep and other livestock.
-Castholic doctrine, as enunciated by St Thomas Aquinas, does not consider taking out of necessity from others their property as theft, particularly since shepherds drove away the kangaroo on which natives depended.
+Salvado had taken out British citizenship in order to have the right to defend Aboriginal people in courts, where they were often charged with killing sheep and other livestock.
+Catholic doctrine, as enunciated by St Thomas Aquinas, does not consider taking out of necessity from others their property as theft, particularly since shepherds drove away the kangaroo on which natives depended.

 A number of people descended from these Njunga now live at Goomalling.